Economy of New Zealand: Foreign investment

 New Zealand welcomes and encourages foreign investment, which is overseen by the Overseas Investment Office.
-In 2014 foreign direct investment totaled NZ$107.69 billion.
-From 1989 foreign investment increased from $9.7 billion to $101.4 billion in 2013 – an increase of over 1,000%.
+In 2014 foreign direct investment totalled NZ$107.69 billion.
+Between 1989 and 2013, foreign investment increased from NZ$9.7 billion to NZ$101.4 billion – a change of over 1,000%.
 Between 1989 and 2007, foreign ownership of the New Zealand sharemarket went from 19% to 41% but has since dropped back to 33%.

-In 2007, around 7% of all New Zealand agriculturally productive land was foreign-owned.
-In 2011, economist Bill Rosenberg said that the figure is closer to 9% if foreign ownership of forestry is included.
-In March 2013 the financial sector, which includes the four big Australian owned banks, was worth $39.3 billion accounting for the largest portion of the $101.4 billion foreign ownership of New Zealand companies.
+In 2014, around 7% of all agriculturally productive land in New Zealand was foreign-owned.
+In 2011, economist Bill Rosenberg claimed that the figure was closer to 9% when including foreign ownership of forestry land.
+In March 2013, the financial sector, which includes the "big-four" Australian-owned banks, was worth NZ$39.3 billion – the largest share of the NZ$101.4 billion of foreign ownership of New Zealand companies at the time.

 Impact

-Between 1997 and 2007, foreign investors made $50.3 billion profit, 68% of which went overseas.
-The Campaign Against Foreign Control of Aotearoa (CAFCA) says this has a negative impact on the economy arguing that when foreign investors buy up New Zealand companies, they tend to cut staff and push down wages.
-Foreign ownership has also done nothing to improve New Zealand's foreign debt.
-In 1984, private and public foreign debt was $16 billion ($50 billion in March 2013 dollars) which was less than half New Zealand's Gross Domestic Product at the time.
-By March 2013, total foreign debt stood at $251 billion, well over 100% of New Zealand's Gross Domestic Product.
+Between 1997 and 2014, foreign investors made NZ$50.3 billion profit, 68% of which went overseas.
+The Campaign Against Foreign Control of Aotearoa (CAFCA) says this has a negative impact on the economy, arguing that when foreign investors buy up New Zealand companies, they tend to cut staff and push down wages.
+It is also argued that growing foreign ownership has done nothing to reduce New Zealand's foreign debt.
+In 1984, private and public foreign debt was NZ$16 billion (NZ$50 billion in March 2013 dollars), which was less than half New Zealand's GDP at the time.
+By March 2013, total foreign debt stood at NZ$251 billion, well over 100% of New Zealand's GDP.

+At the Singapore International Energy Week (SIEW) conference, leaders from New Zealand and Cambodia highlighted the challenge of maintaining public support for clean energy transitions due to rising electricity costs.
+They emphasised the importance of balancing affordability with sustainability to ensure long-term success.

 Data

-The following table shows the main economic indicators in 1980–2020 (with IMF staff estimates in 2021–2026).
-Inflation below 2% is in green.
+The following table shows the main economic indicators in 1980–2022 (with IMF staff estimates in 2023–2026) from the May 2023 IMF World Economic Outlook report.
+Inflation below 2% is green.